thongton11314/Media-Storage-Management/README.md

 - To check memory leak, we use the command line at the Linux terminal which “valgrind ./a.out”
     - The memory leak was carefully detected and manageable.
 There is no memory leak in this project

-# Output:
-- typescript: sample out put of this program

 # How the Application Process